AlibabaCloudDocs/hbr/intl.en-US/Back up NAS/Use a local file backup client to back up NFS NAS files/Preparations.md

 **Note:**

--   For more information about how to back up NFS NAS files in an ECS instance, see [EN-US\_TP\_776277.md\#](intl.en-US/Back up NAS/Use an ECS file backup client to back up NFS NAS files/Back up NAS files.md#).
+-   For more information about how to back up NFS NAS files in an ECS instance, see [Back up NAS files](intl.en-US/Back up NAS/Use an ECS file backup client to back up NFS NAS files/Back up NAS files.md#).
 -   To achieve the optimal backup speed, we recommend that you run an HBR backup client on a host that uses a 64-bit CPU with at least two cores and has more than 8 GB memory available.
 -   The size of data that can be backed up varies depending on available memory resources.
 For example, with 4 GB memory available, you can back up a maximum number of one million files with a total size of 8 TB.